john-livingston/john-livingston.github.io/index.md

 I have at various times been employed in the following capacities:

-- Driving the cart that everyone tries to hit with golf balls at the driving range
+- Driving the picker cart that everyone tries to hit with golf balls at the driving range
-- Playing guitar, both solo and in bands
+- Making delicious cafe lattes and cappuccinos with the right amount of froth
-- Making delicious cafe lattes and cappuccinos, with just the right amount of froth
+- Playing guitar (both solo and in bands)
-- Developing code at NASA's Jet Propulsion Laboratory to analyze data from the Spitzer space telescope
+- Developing code to analyze data from the Spitzer space telescope, as a scientist at NASA's Jet Propulsion Laboratory
-- Hunting for planets using data from the Kepler space telescope, as a Fellow of the Japan Society for the Promotion of Science
+- Hunting for planets using data from the Kepler space telescope, as a fellow of the Japan Society for the Promotion of Science